+Designed for non-music majors.
 The basic elements of historical musical style, including major and minor scale construction, keys, intervals, notation, terms, time signatures, simple sight-singing, and rhythmic exercises.
-Not applicable toward music major requirements.
-Lab fee.
-This course does not fulfill a core curriculum requirement.
+This course is not applicable toward music major or minor requirements and does not fulfill a core curriculum requirement.